acrazing/cheapjson/README.md

-  // And you can manipulate a value value = cheapjson.NewValue() value.AsObject() // set as a object
+  // And you can manipulate a value value = cheapjson.NewValue() value.AsObject(nil) // set as a object
-  _ = value.AddField("hello") // if a value is a object, you can call this, else will panic value.AsArray() // set as a array elem := value.AddElement() // if a value is a array, yu can call this, else will panic elem.AsInt(12) // as a int elem.AsFloat(232)
+  _ = value.AddField("hello") // if a value is a object, you can call this, else will panic value.AsArray(nil) // set as a array elem := value.AddElement() // if a value is a array, yu can call this, else will panic elem.AsInt(12) // as a int elem.AsFloat(232)